top of page

 burst of new green growth on a cheesebush plant

-With all of this plant growth, the wash offers a mix of shade, food and shelter for a variety of reptiles, including this desert iguana.
-They are one of the most heat-tolerant reptiles and can remain active in temperatures up to 115°F when other lizards seek shelter.
-This ability allows them to remain active during the hottest part of the day, potentially giving them an advantage over predators.
+Lush vegetation provides food and shelter for reptiles like the heat-tolerant desert iguana.
+They are one of the most heat-tolerant reptiles and can remain active in temperatures up to 115°F. They forage during the hottest part of the day, gaining a potential advantage over predators.

 Desert iguana in the desert wash of Willis Palms Oasis trail